 The spectacular Mozambique Islands are made up of the Bazaruto Archipelago, Inhaca Island, Ilhe de Mozambique and the Quirimbas.
 With pristine beaches and an abundance of marine life – this group of islands attracts travellers from all over the world.
-Whether you are seeking adventure, luxury or relaxation, Mozambique Travel.com offers an excellent array of accommodation and fishing, dhow, and sailing activities in the Indian Ocean Islands.
+Whether you are seeking adventure, luxury or relaxation, Mozambique Travel.com offers an excellent array of Mozambique accommodation mpackages for 2019 including fishing, dhow, and sailing activities in the Indian Ocean Islands.

 The most popular tourist area in Mozambique, the archipelago consists of four main islands – Bazaruto, Benguera, Magaruque, and Santa Carolina.
 These islands are situated some 35 km off the mainland and are accessible by boat, or small aircraft from the town of Vilanculos.

 The Bazaruto Archipelago is truly one of the most beautiful destinations on the planet and high quality, luxury accommodation in this area of Mozambique Islands attracts international visitors.
 As well as swimming and sunbathing, visitors to the islands can take part in a full range of water-sports that includes snorkelling, scuba diving, deep-sea fishing, saltwater fly fishing, sailing and water-skiing.
 The spectacular coral reef’s and crystal clear waters offer some of the best diving in the world.

 Small antelope roam the islands alongside fresh-water crocodiles, mangrove crabs and Samango monkeys while flamingoes nest on the freshwater lakes.
 The islands are home to over 240 varieties of birds including fish eagles, bee-eaters, harriers, ospreys and the elusive crab plover and green coucal.
 Bazaruto Marine Park now covers the entire Bazaruto Archipelago making this 1400 sq km reserve one of the largest in the Indian Ocean.
 In addition to humpback whales, dolphins, manta rays and five species of turtle, some 100 Dugongs survive here – one of the very few viable populations on the East African coast.